 There is no doubt that remote and hybrid work has skyrocketed in popularity.
-And, employee preference is not the only thing trending.
-Productivity is on the rise too.
-But, like any work model, the hybrid model comes with advantages, risks, and consequences.
+And employee preference is not the only thing trending upward — productivity is on the rise, too.
+But, like any work model, the hybrid model comes with advantages, risks, and challenges.

 What advantages does the hybrid model give business owners?

 The hybrid model provides many benefits for employers and business owners.
 Let's look at three:

 - Best of both worlds.
 A hybrid work model provides the best of both remote and in-person work.
 You can achieve innovation and creativity by having employees meet face-to-face and build relationships.
 On the other hand, although virtual work may make collaboration less effective, it lets employees focus on tasks and experience fewer interruptions than they would at the office.
 In addition, it gives employees a better chance to achieve work-life balance.